Loading...

 Portion Control

-Include a side of legumes or lentils, such as chickpeas or green lentils, to add fiber, which can help stabilize blood sugar levels.
+Add a source of lean protein, such as grilled fish or tofu, to your meal.
+Protein can help stabilize your blood sugar levels.

 Healthy Fats

-Opt for baking or grilling the chicken instead of frying to reduce added fats and calories.
+Opt for baking or grilling the chicken instead of frying.
+This reduces additional fat and calories, helping to maintain stable glucose levels.

 healthspan-mbl